Morea: History

-In the mid-14th century, the later Byzantine Emperor John VI Kantakouzenos reorganized Morea into the Despotate of the Morea.
+In the mid-14th century, the later Byzantine emperor John VI Kantakouzenos reorganized Morea into the Despotate of the Morea.
 Sons of the emperor with the rank of despotes were usually sent to rule the province as an appanage.
-By 1430, the Byzantines eventually recovered the remainder of the Frankish part of the Morea, but in 1460 the peninsula was almost completely overrun and conquered by the Ottoman Empire.
-In these conquests, the coastal and port cities remained in the hands of the Venetians such as Monemvasia, Lepanto, Modon, Koron, but these places were captured during the reigns of Bayezid II and Süleyman I. In July 1461, the last holdout, Salmeniko Castle, was taken.
+By 1430, the Byzantines eventually recovered the remainder of the Latin part of the Morea, but in 1460 the peninsula was almost completely overrun and conquered by the Ottoman Empire.
+In these conquests, the coastal and port cities remained in the hands of the Venetians such as Monemvasia, Lepanto, Modon, Koron, but these places were captured during the reigns of Bayezid II and Suleiman the Magnificent.
+In July 1461, the last holdout, Salmeniko Castle, was taken.

 The peninsula was captured for the Republic of Venice by Francesco Morosini during the Morean War of 1684–99.
 Venetian rule proved unpopular, and the Ottomans recaptured the Morea in a lightning campaign in 1714.
 Under renewed Ottoman rule, centered at Tripolitsa, the region enjoyed relative prosperity.
 The latter 18th century was marked by renewed dissatisfaction.
 Armed bands of the klephts emerged, undeterred by the brutal repression of the Orlov revolt.
 They waged guerrilla war against the Turks, aided both by the decay of Ottoman power and the emergence of Greek national consciousness.
 Ultimately, the Morea and its inhabitants provided the cradle and backbone of the Greek Revolution.